jtan0284/mern-product-store/README.md

 ## 🌐 Live Demo
 🔗 [MERN Product Store](https://mern-product-store-8o69.onrender.com/)
-❗Render's free tier automatically shut down the backend when inactive for some time (cold start)❗ ❗When a request comes in, it takes time to wake up (which may cause a 502 error)❗
+<br>❗Render's free tier automatically shut down the backend when inactive for some time (cold start)❗
+<br>❗When a request comes in, it takes time to wake up (which may cause a 502 error)❗

 ## 🚀 Features
 - View a list of products